kitakar5525/note-linux-on-surface-3/README.md

 ### Firmware update with DMI-broken Surface 3

-Normally, the firmware update will come via Windows Update.
-However, my DMI-broken Surface 3 will be recognized as "OEMB", not "Surface 3".
-Thus I cannot update it in a normal way.
+Firmware updates are usually done via Windows Update.
+However, DMI-broken Surface 3 will be recognized as "OEMB", not "Surface 3".
+Therefore It cannot be updated in the usual way.

 Get firmware update MSI installer from Microsoft:
 - [Download drivers and firmware for Surface](https://support.microsoft.com/en-us/help/4023482/surface-download-drivers-and-firmware-for-surface)